 • Music, Literature, and Culture in Technological Society

-STS elective courses provide students with a broader view of the field and facilitate development complementary understanding of topical issues.
+STS elective courses provide students with a broader view of the field and facilitate development of complementary understanding of topical issues.

 Specializations and Courses